BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 prefetch SRR6475892
 ```

+Once it is done, type ``ls`` to list the files and folders that were created

 ### Step 3c: Extract the fastq files

 SRA data is saved in a file format called .sra that can be converted to a wide array of file types.
 We want to get the fastq files associated with the genome so we will use the ```fastq-dump``` command.